Soil Types in Texas

 USDA Hardiness Zones in Texas

-Texas spans USDA hardiness zones 10a through 9b.
+Texas spans USDA hardiness zones 6b through 10a, one of the widest zone ranges of any U.S. state.
 Your hardiness zone determines which perennial plants will survive winter in your area.
 Enter your zip code above to find your exact zone and get personalized planting recommendations.

 Texas's Vast Soil Diversity